hyperledger-archives/fabric/README.md

 The available log levels in order of increasing verbosity are: *CRITICAL | ERROR | WARNING | NOTICE | INFO | DEBUG*

-See [specific logging control](docs/dev-setup/logging-control.md) when running peer.
+See [specific logging control](docs/dev-setup/logging-control.md) instructions when running the peer process.

 ## Generating grpc code <a name="grpc"></a>